abhishekshah25/zillow-data-pipeline/README.md

 The Zillow Data Analytics Pipeline is designed to streamline & automate the process of extracting, transforming, and visualizing real estate data.
-By leveraging AWS services like EC2, Lambda, Redshift and QuickSight, this pipeline efficiently handles over 50,000 records monthly ensuring scalable and reliable data processing & insightful market analysis.
+By leveraging AWS services like EC2, Lambda, Redshift and QuickSight, this pipeline efficiently handles over 50,000 records monthly ensuring scalable and reliable data processing and insightful market analysis.

 ### Architecture